-The albinism is an abnormal color phenotype, caused by a genetic mutation that affects the melanin metabolic pathway, the pigment which is responsible for mammalian coloration.
-Melanin is stored and transported by the mammalian melanocyte, i.e. the pigmentary cell.
+Albinism is an abnormal color phenotype, caused by a genetic mutation that affects the melanin metabolic pathway, the pigment which is responsible for mammalian coloration.
+Melanin is stored and transported by mammalian melanocytes, i.e. pigmentary cells.

 First account of albinism in Neotropical porcupine

 Generally, the stump-tailed porcupine possesses a body densely covered with quills.
 But unlike any other South American porcupines, the dorsal quills are blackish in the central portion, with a yellowish or blackish base and reddish-brown banded tips.
 This coloration gives the animal its scientific name, Coendou rufescens (= the reddish porcupine).

 The stump-tailed porcupine has an irregular-shaped spot that covers the throat and chin, which can extend and surround the eyes, cover the forehead, cheeks and the muzzle.
 However, the albino Ecuadorian specimen referred to in the report lacked the common coloration pattern described above.
 The individual had blackish to creamy quills, with red eyes and pinkish skin; even its claws lacked the characteristic blackish color.

 An animal’s coloration pattern can act as camouflage and protect against predators: it is relevant in interspecific (different species) and intraspecific (same species) communication, and in the regulation of some physiological processes.

 Therefore it is possible that the occurrence of abnormal colour patterns can compromise the individual’s ability to produce offspring.
 In fact, a plethora of pathologies associated with albinism are described in humans and domestic mammals.